zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 # Simple Linear Regression

 ## Introduction
-Regression analysis is often the first real "learning algorithm" that aspiring data scientists will come across.
-It is one of the simplest algorithms to master, but it still requires some mathematical and statistical understanding of the underlying regression process.
+Regression analysis is often the first real learning application that aspiring data scientists will come across.
+It is one of the simplest techniques to master, but it still requires some mathematical and statistical understanding of the underlying process.
 This lesson will introduce you to the regression process based on the statistical ideas we have discovered so far.

 ## Objectives
 You will be able to:

-* Describe statistical modeling with simple regression
+* Perform a linear regression using self-constructed functions
-* Explain simple linear regression analysis as solving for straight-line equation: $y=mx+c$
+* Interpret the parameters of a simple linear regression model in relation to what they signify for specific data
-* Calculate the slope and y-intercept given a set of data points
-* Calculate a regression line based on calculated slope and intercept
-* Predict a target value for a previously unseen input feature, based on model coefficients

 ## Linear Regression

 Regression analysis is one of the most important statistical techniques for business applications.
-It’s a statistical methodology that helps estimate the strength and direction of the relationship between two (or more variables).
+It’s a statistical methodology that helps estimate the strength and direction of the relationship between two (or more) variables.
 Regression results show whether the relationship is valid or not.
 It also helps to _predict_ an unknown value based on the derived relationship.

-> Regression Analysis is a __parametric__ technique used to **predict** the value of an unknown target variable (or dependent variable) $y$ based on one or more of known input features (or independent variables, predictors), often denoted by $x$.
+> Regression Analysis is a __parametric__ technique meaning a set of parameters are used to **predict** the value of an unknown target variable (or dependent variable) $y$ based on one or more of known input features (or independent variables, predictors), often denoted by $x$.

 Let's consider another example.
 Someone's height and foot size are generally considered to be related.
 Generally speaking, taller people tend to have bigger feet (and, obviously, shoe size).

 <img src="images/heightfoot1.png" width="450">

 We can use a linear regression analysis here to predict foot size (dependent variable), given height (independent variable) of an individual.
-Regression is proven to give credible results if the data follows standard parametric assumptions like normality, linearity etc. These will be covered in upcoming lessons in detail.
+Regression is proven to give credible results if the data follows some assumptions which will be covered in upcoming lessons in detail.
 In general, regression analysis helps us in the following ways:

-* Finding an **association** or relationship between certain phenomenons or variables
+* Finding an **association** or relationship between certain phenomena or variables
 * Identifying **which variables contribute** more towards the outcomes
 * **Prediction** of future observations